 On the other hand, almost none believed it to have decreased.
-Only a third of organisations where presenteeism was witnessed were taking steps to discourage it despite the negative impact of poor health at work.
+Only a third of companies where presenteeism was witnessed were taking steps to stop it despite the negative impact of poor physical health at work.

 Presenteeism poses a real threat to workplace health.
-If someone continues working while they're sick, they will inevitably take longer to recover.
-And if they're contagious, bringing them into the office is a sure-fire way to infect the rest of your staff.
+If someone continues working while they're sick, they will take longer to recover.
+And if they're contagious, bringing them into the office is a sure fire way to infect the rest of your staff.

 A US study found that millennials are the most likely age group to work while sick.
 39% of employees aged 25 to 40 reported coming to work ill whenever they felt symptoms.
 Of the overall sample, 9 out of 10 reported working while ill at least once, with a third never taking sick days.

-Only around a quarter of organisations where leaveism was a problem had taken steps to discourage it in the twelve months leading up to the study's publication.
+Only around a quarter of companies where leaveism was a problem had taken steps to discourage it in the twelve months leading up to the study's publication.
 But leavism is a serious issue that puts physical and mental wellbeing at risk.
-Staff need the proper time away to recuperate effectively, meaning it risks your bottom line too.
+Staff need the proper time away to get better effectively, meaning it risks your bottom line too.

-But wellbeing is about more than physical health
+But workplace wellbeing is about more than physical health

 The CIPD has stressed the importance of a holistic approach to workplace wellbeing.
 Physical wellbeing is probably be the most well-understood.
 But it's important to understand the extent to which different kinds of workplace wellbeing can overlap and influence each other.